zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

    The shipping address for the order.

    This field is optional, but if it is provided, then the full name and address have to be in a valid format.
-Please refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.
+See the :ref:`address object <address-object>` documentation for more information on which formats are accepted.

    .. parameter:: organizationName
       :type: string